 In early 2010s, the number of publications identified investigating climate change impacts on subtropical reefs (or corals) was relatively low, ranging from 1 to 2 studies a year until 2014.
 A drastic increase in number of publications by 50% was then apparent from 2015 as research efforts begin to increase.
-Beger et al., (2014) published a review highlighting the need for preserving high latitude coral reef systems and the potential impacts of climate change.
+To increase attention to the topic, Beger et al., (2014) published a review highlighting the need for preserving high latitude coral reef systems and the potential impacts of climate change.
 Additionally, 2014 to 2017 saw an unprecedented period of severe sea surface temperature, and the longest recorded bleaching events for coral reef ecosystems which was associated high mortality in coral reefs [63].
 Increasing awareness of, and observations of, climate change impact on subtropical coral reefs likely contributed significantly to the increase in research efforts into the subtropical reefs post 2014.
 The number of publications continued over the past 5 years showing a steady research effort being undertaken in the subtropical coral reefs, with now a near annual publication rate of 10 publications per year (2022, 2023).

 Ecoregions, provinces and sources of climate change impacts evidence.
-Marine Ecoregions Of the World (MEOW) were defined by Spalding et al., 2007 [23], with the ecoregions categorised as areas of relatively homogenous species composition with distinction from adjacent systems, the dominant biogeographic drivers defining the ecoregions are diverse and may vary from site to site [23].
-Search effort for subtropical coral research and subsequently evidence for the impact of climate change in these ecosystems has to-date was found predominantly focused on ecoregions in the Asian Pacific region.
+Research efforts for subtropical coral research and subsequently evidence for the impact of climate change in these ecosystems has predominantly focused on ecoregions in the Asian Pacific region.
 Specifically, the ecoregions of the provinces South China Sea, Andaman, Warm Temperate Northwest Pacific, and South Kuroshio are sites where research effort has been intensive (a total of 27 publications).
-Research in these sites are primarily published on and after 2015, associated with coral bleaching events reported in 2014 in Hong Kong [11], 2016 in Andaman Sea [64] and 2016 in Japan [65].
-Therefore, ecoregions are also identified within which there are research gaps and evidence for the impact of climate change has remined low, such as Delagoa, Mascarene Islands, Arabian Gulf, Natal, etc. While these ecoregions are directly exposed to the Western Indian Ocean, there are evidence of bleaching events in the area [66].
-Here, studies where research effort has been associated with recorded marine protected areas (MPAs) are identified, herein MPAs are defined as areas with a clearly defined geographical space, recognised, dedicated, and managed through legal or other means to maintain the long-term conservation of ecosystems and cultural values associated with the location [67].
+Research in these sites were primarily published on and after 2015, associated with coral bleaching events reported in 2014 in Hong Kong [11], 2016 in Andaman Sea [64] and 2016 in Japan [65].
+Therefore, ecoregions are also identified where there are research gaps and evidence for the impact of climate change has remined low, such as Delagoa, Mascarene Islands, Arabian Gulf, Natal, etc. While these ecoregions are directly exposed to the Western Indian Ocean, there is evidence of bleaching events in the area [66].
+In this systematic map, studies where research effort has been associated with recorded marine protected areas were identified.
 Most marine park/reserve literature is reported from Australia.
 Only 23.1% (21 out of 91) of the studies reported having conducted research in protected or associated with marine protected areas and 35.2% of studies (32 out of 91) did not clearly indicate if their published studies took place in or within the region of a marine protected area.
-Given the recent increases in areas designated MPAs or marine parks internationally [68], future research identifying patterns of research effort, knowledge gaps and evidence synthesis for coral reef ecosystems should consider further investigating the location and establishment of marine protected areas to build evidence-base for park management.
+Given the recent increases in areas designated MPAs or marine parks internationally [68], future research identifying patterns of research effort, knowledge gaps and evidence synthesis for coral reef ecosystems should consider further investigating the sites within marine protected areas to build evidence-base for park management.